 If you have been vaccinated

-Three weeks after the first dose, people who have been vaccinated have good protection against serious illness.
-It is still important to get the second dose of the vaccine to ensure effective and longer lasting protection.
+Two weeks after the second dose, people who have been vaccinated have good protection against serious illness.

-After three weeks, someone who has been vaccinated with a first dose may:
+After two weeks, someone who has been vaccinated with a second dose may:

 - meet indoors with others from a few different households.